top of page

 As the seat of the Dutch government and the royal family, it’s long been a centre of influence, attracting artists, thinkers, and visionaries.
 The Hague’s artistic legacy is intertwined with the history of the Dutch Golden Age, when it was a hub for painters whose works now define the era.

-So it’ll be no surprise to learn that it’s also packed with brilliant museums and art galleries.
-And some of them — like the aforementioned Mauritshuis — are truly world class.
+So it’ll be no surprise to learn that the Hague's exhibitions are brilliant, and the city is packed with fantastic museums and art galleries.
+And many of these institutions — like the aforementioned Mauritshuis — are truly world class too.

 Here are the three museums I think you need to visit on your next trip to the Hague to get your art fix — and the reasons why I loved them on my most recent adventure.